GeoscienceAustralia/cloud/docs/_pages/setting_up_index.md

   * Click the "Sign in using our secure server" button to creat a new account.

 2. Login Credentials:
- * My Name is:
+ * My Name is: this will be the **Account Name**

-   > The name for your account should be 'GA-AWS-xxxxxxxxxx'.
+   > The name for your Account should be 'GA-AWS-xxxxxxxxxx'.
 For example, 'ga-aws-bumblebee' for the Bumblebee project.

   * My e-mail address: same as used in previous step
   * Enter a password (and remember it for later!)